 “treated as impostors, yet true”

 How pastors can be viewed in such a polemical way by those in the same community is beyond me, but has been proven true time and again.
-Time and again in the last five years have people said, commented, implied, or insinuated that I’m not particularly effective at what I’m doing.
-In equal measure (thankfully) are those who encourage, edify, and continue to equip me.
-What continually confuses me is how this can come from the same community, after the same sermon, or after sitting and chatting with the same person (me).
+Time and again in the last ten years have people said, commented, implied, or insinuated that I’m not particularly effective at what I’m doing.
+There are those who (thankfully) encourage, edify, and continue to equip me.
+What confuses me is how this can come from the same community, after the same sermon, or after sitting and chatting with the same person (me).
 I never expected being the pastor to be such a polarising position, but, it seems, it is.

 “unknown and yet well known”

-Simply, ignored by some and yet prayed for, encouraged, and loved by others.
+Ignored by some and yet prayed for, encouraged, and loved by others.
 Similar to the first contrast above, I’ve never felt so anonymous and yet so recognised in the same place and at the same time.
 Walking from front to back after the service brings with it as many recognising smiles and interactions as it does blank faces or averted gazes.
-From some it feels as if you hold a genuinely important place in their life (this is my pastor), to others that you are just ‘the guy who speaks most at church’.
+From some it feels as if you hold a genuinely important place in their life (this is my pastor), to others that you are just ‘the guy who speaks most at church each week’.

 “dying, yet alive”

 Denying and dying to self and perpetually teaching, preaching, and modelling life is harder than I ever imagined.
 There is an inbuilt human desire to fit-in, to do what others are doing, buy what they are buying, provide what they are providing for wives and children, yet there is a call from God to be holy as He is holy (Leviticus 11.45, for example).
-It’s a constant battle to see what’s going on around you and not be drawn in, not fall into comparison or jealousy.
+It’s a constant battle to see what’s going on around you and not be drawn in, not fall into comparison, and not feel jealousy.

 “punished and yet not killed”